elliotec/greenery/file.txt

-You will be awarded the Nobel Peace Prize... posthumously.
+You are dishonest, but never to the point of hurting a friend.